prebhdevsingh/kaf-familycamp/content/faqs.md

       do not have bana, a Sevadar can provide this.
 You will also be required to cover your head.
 If you would like your child to be given the opportunity to do Seva, then please speak with one of the Sevadars.
-  - question: Can I leave my children in the Creche?
-    answer: You’re welcome to drop off your children to KFR Crèche if they’re aged between 3 and 5-years-old, but they will need to be toilet trained.
-For parents who have children under the age of 3, there will be a seperate baby room crèche which you are welcome to use.
-Some toys and books will be provided but we ask you to stay with your child when using this room.
 ---